important bird areas (IBA) program

 As of summer 2014, the Montana IBA Committee has approved 42 Important Bird Areas in our state, including the recent addition of two braided sections of the Yellowstone River.
 (Map coming soon!)
 We are still working to update all our files, though the GIS shapefile and the detailed map are both up-to-date.

-View our current map of 40 Montana IBAs (Yellowstone River IBAs coming soon), or our brochure.
+View our map of 40 Montana IBAs (Yellowstone River IBAs coming soon), or our brochure.

 - View our 2-page brochure.